Raise Awareness Program (RAP)

 When you arrive at the start of your week, you will be given an introductory talk, a walk-round, and assigned a buddy.
 This is a more experienced member of the program who you can turn to for support or with any questions you may have.

 Whilst you’re on the RAP, you will stay in a dorm with other participants of the same gender.
-There are two longer-term community members overseeing the program – Tarisha and Svabhavo.
-They are supported by Dhyanesh and Anuka who are available on a daily basis to answer any questions or just to chat.
-Iris, another long-term member of the community, takes care of the interviews for the program.
+There are two longer-term community members overseeing the program – Svabhavo and Purna.
+They are supported by Dhyanesh, Anuka and Khalis who are available on a daily basis to answer any questions or just to chat.
+Premal, another long-term member of the community, takes care of the interviews and administration for the program.

 A Typical Week-Day: